 Paired with the protected zipper flaps and waterproof flooring, make this the best car camping tent that can handle nasty weather!

-Best For: When you need a strong, waterproof tent that’s generously sized for families in rainy climates.
+Best For: When you need one of the best tents for families that is waterproof and generously sized for families in rainy climates.

 |Coleman WeatherMaster||6||11 x 9 feet||Yes||4.2 / 5.0|